 with a 4-sided frame will be the easiest to install.
 The frame around all 4 sides provides support catching the magnets at the top and bottom of the shutter panel to keep the panels aligned and closed, as well as guaranteeing a perfect square area for the panels to hang rather than relying on the squareness / levelness of your window opening.

-How Do I Install the Shutter Frame?
+How Do I Install the Shutter Frame to uPVC windows?

 You will follow the same installation guides